kobysysouvanh/COVID-19-Live-Tracker/README.md

 # COVID-19 Live Tracker
 This is my first JS/React Project.
+You can open the website at https://covid-19-live-tracker-8a348.web.app Special thanks to Clever Programmer on YouTube for the tutorial.
 ## Features
 * Live Tracking
 * Interactive Boxes

-You can open the website at https://covid-19-live-tracker-8a348.web.app

 # Getting Started with Create React App